-If you want your blend even fresher, you could use blended fresh fruit instead of jam (if you need a sweetener, I suggest honey).
-If you want to get really hardcore and make your own yogurt from scratch, try this Crock Pot recipe.
+To cut down even further on sugar, you could use my Easiest Berry Compote, which is sweetened with just a smidge of honey; or even just pureed fruit.
+If you want to get really hardcore and make your own yogurt from scratch, try this Crock Pot recipe.Print

-3 cups plain Greek yogurt
+- 3 cups plain Greek yogurt

-1 cup milk
+- 1 cup milk

-3/4 cup fruit jam or preserves
+- 3/4 cup Easiest Berry Compote, fruit jam, or preserves

-Combine ingredients.
+- Combine ingredients.
 Shake or whisk well.
 Portion into mason jars or bottles for a grab-and-go breakfast or snack.
 Refrigerate until you’re ready to drink.